 Meet the new Dropbox, a single workspace to organize your content, connect your tools, and bring everyone together.

 This new experience includes a new desktop app that lets you connect your content and tools in one place, and quickly get to work.
 Let’s explore some of the changes that are available now, as well as preview the new desktop app (available for opt-in early access).
-Not a team member?
-Click the button below to see the other quick start guides available.

 You now have access to a more powerful dropdown from the Dropbox icon in your system tray (Windows) or menu bar (Mac).
 This is your go-to place to jump back into your work and easily keep track of what’s happening with your shared content.
 Let’s walk through some of its new functions- click the button below.